This is were we come in.

 But as mentioned before, the desire to prevent the loss of sensitive data is still very much relevant both in terms of general breach prevention, as well as maintaining compliance with various regulatory frameworks (especially those with a focus on data privacy).

-DoControl is focused on data access security.
+DoControl is focused on data access control.
 We provide preventative measures and detective mechanisms that identify, detect and block sensitive data from leaving the confines of your cloud.
 At the beginning of the year we launched DoControl’s Security Workflows, which provide the ability to address a vast number of data access use cases through dynamic DLP policy enforcement.
-Our platform is a completely event-driven solution that allows for the creation of granular data access policies to be applied consistently across all the business critical SaaS applications that your business is leveraging.
+Our dlp vendor platform is a completely event-driven solution that allows for the creation of granular data access policies to be applied consistently across all the business critical SaaS applications that your business is leveraging.

 Join the growing list of cloud-first organizations that are partnering with DoControl for secure business enablement – and don’t miss our upcoming webinar all about how we’re helping our customers modernize their DLP and CASB for SaaS.